pagkly/Zed/Investopedia3/Commercial Real Estate Definition.md

 ## Advantages of Commercial Real Estate

 One of the biggest advantages of commercial real estate is attractive leasing rates.
-In areas where the amount of new construction is either limited by land or law, commercial real estate can have impressive returns and considerable monthly [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
+In areas where the amount of new construction is either limited by land or law, commercial real estate can have impressive returns and considerable monthly [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).
 Industrial buildings generally rent at a lower rate, though they also have lower overhead costs compared to an office tower.

 Commercial real estate also benefits from comparably longer lease contracts with tenants than residential real estate.
 This long lease length gives the commercial real estate holder a considerable amount of cash flow stability, as long as long-term tenants occupy the building.

 In addition to offering a stable, rich source of income, commercial real estate offers the potential for capital appreciation, as long as the property is well-maintained and kept up to date.
-And, like all forms of real estate, it is a distinct asset class that can provide an effective [diversification](https://www.investopedia.com/terms/d/diversification.asp) option to a balanced portfolio.
+And, like all forms of real estate, it is a distinct asset class that can provide an effective [[diversification]](https://www.investopedia.com/terms/d/diversification.asp) option to a balanced portfolio.

 ## Disadvantages of Commercial Real Estate